Yandex Cloud

 • Working with Yandex Query

-This document describes connecting with DBeaver, but the connection process will be similar for any system supporting JDBC data sources.
+While this tutorial describes connecting via DBeaver, the process is the same for any system that supports JDBC data sources.

-DBeaver is a free, open source, cross-platform database management tool with a user-friendly interface for database connections and SQL queries.
-It supports many databases including MySQL, PostgreSQL, Oracle, SQLite, and others.
+DBeaver is a free, cross-platform, open-source database management tool providing an intuitive interface for connecting to databases and running SQL queries.
+It supports multiple databases, including MySQL, PostgreSQL, SQLite, and Oracle.

-To connect to Yandex Query from DBeaver, you will need a JDBC driver.
-Yandex Query is based on YDB federated queries, so the connection will use a YDB JDBC driver.
+Connecting to Yandex Query from DBeaver requires a JDBC driver.
+Since Yandex Query is based on YDB federated queries, the connection needs a YDB JDBC driver.

-2. Select the latest release (tagged Latest) and save the ydb-jdbc-driver-shaded-<driver-version>.jar file.
+2. Select the latest release tagged Latest and download ydb-jdbc-driver-shaded-<driver-version>.jar.

-To connect a JDBC driver, follow these steps:
+To register the JDBC driver, follow these steps:

 1. Select Database from the DBeaver top menu and click Driver management: